CELSA Sorbonne University: Communication, media, and media transformation

 The emergence of digital communications has changed the information and communication practices of organisations and firms.
 This section addresses students interested in the general question of the transformation information undergoes between an institution and its public.
 The teaching is centred on the analysis, setting-up and management of media systems in the communication strategy of organisations.
 The first year covers the different theories of information and communication, the history, sociology and economics of the media.
 The second-year offers an in-depth analysis of different media devices (semiology, media consumption, different styles of writing and reading) and the communication strategies which accompany them.
 The courses offer a thorough grounding in the entire range of media production (from in-house magazines to institutional web sites) and the vertical production chain within the media.
 This section trains professionals who will be responsible in the future for media messages in all sectors, from NGOs to public sector bodies, more particularly in digital communications, which predominates at the moment.
 The students also explore emerging models of communications and new media linked to the internet.

 Student Associations

-Two associations have been created by CELSA students.
+Several associations have been created by CELSA students.
 They contribute to the school's general atmosphere and to its students' well-being.

-POP'COM is the Student Bureau.
-Its main objective is to liven up students' cultural, recreational, sportive, social and humanitarian activities, to favour strong ties between students and to contribute to our students's richness inside and outside the CELSA.
+The Bureau des élèves (Student Bureau) is on the most old one, with a main objective to liven up students' cultural, recreational, sportive, social and humanitarian activities, to favour strong ties between students and to contribute to our students's richness inside and outside the CELSA.
 Each year several events are organized: a freshers' integration week-end, parties, and a Gala.

-JUNIOR COMMUNICATION is the Junior Achievement group.
+Another association, JUNIOR COMMUNICATION, is the Junior Achievement group.
 Junior Communication's programs focus on work readiness, entrepreneurship, and financial literacy, and teach CELSA students important skills to help them become economically empowered.
 Their missions are suggested to communication agencies looking for such services.